ponchieponcho/walkmeapp/README.md

-# walkmeapp
+# WalkMe
-A single page web app for those wanting to explore and create walking tours in cities
+A single page web app for those wanting to explore and create walking tours anywhere in the world.